ARBITRATION AND CIVIL MEDIATION

 Assessment methods and criteria

-The final evaluation takes the form of an oral exam with at least three questions, with reference to the suggested texts.
+The final evaluation takes the form of an oral exam with at least three questions, with reference to the suggested text.
 The final examination aims at assessing whether the student has knowledge and understanding of the institutes.
 The level of sufficiency will be reached when the student

 has demonstrated knowledge and understanding of the institutes.
 Below these thresholds, the examination will be insufficient.
 Voting of the oral test is communicated immediately at the end of the test.